Ismail-987/CW2024/README.md

  final boss who lives on Planet "PHOENIX-365" to save the UNIVERSE.
 * The player first goes from Earth, destroys the enemies.
 Then attempts another revenge by travelling to MARS and kills the enemies of that place.
 Then, travels to JUPITER and finishes the enemies off.
-Then to realize that their boss lives in planet "PHOENIX-365".
+Then to realize that their boss lives on planet "PHOENIX-365".
 He then prepares well and face the final Boss and save the UNIVERSE.

-8. POWER-UP FUNCTIONALITY
+8. SCORE-BOOST FUNCTIONALITY
-* This feature is available in each level as the user is presented with a "Power-Up" Button that if he or she is lucky enough to press it, he or she will have increased kill count, thus having more damage per projectile to his or her enemies.
+* This feature is available in each level where the user is presented with a "SCORE X2" Button that if he or she is lucky enough to press it, he or she will have "DOUBLE" increased kill count, thus having more score per kill.
+ For the final level, this button increases score count per projectile damage.
-* This features enhances the "SCORE COUNT" per projectile if gotten and only lasts for a couple of times and becomes expired.
-This is until another lucky shot of getting to click the power-up button again.
+* This feature, if gotten, only lasts for a couple of times and becomes expired.
+This is until another lucky shot of getting to click the "SCORE X2" button again.

+9. HEALTH-BOOST FUNCTIONALITY
+* This feature is available in each level where the user is presented with a "HEALTH +1" button that if pressed, he or she will get an INCREMENT increase in health.
+This button appears randomly in any position on the screen in a random probability if the user's health is below "3 HEARTS"

 ### THAT DO NOT SUCCESSFULLY WORK PROPERLY
 * STAGE RESIZING.
 Unfortunately user can resize the stage but aspect ratio is not feasible.